-- IDEC (Interline Data Exchange Centre) – The term ‘IDEC’ is used to refer to the file format that currently supports an invoice with billings in a structured and computer-readable format.
+IDEC (Interline Data Exchange Centre) – The term ‘IDEC’ is used to refer to the file format that currently supports an invoice with billings in a structured and computer-readable format.
 IDEC will continue to be used in the future but will be able to support new transaction types and all information needed to be considered an invoice.
-See More information on IDEC

-- IS (Integrated Settlement) – Integrated Settlement is the name for the collection of systems which provide the functionality behind Simplified Interline Settlement.
-For more information, see the vision.
+IS (Integrated Settlement) – Integrated Settlement is the name for the collection of systems which provide the functionality behind Simplified Interline Settlement (SIS).
+For more information, see SIS page.

 - Final – Final NFP values will be similar to First & Final™ and supported by an agreement between the carriers stating that Final NFP values cannot be rejected.

 - Non-Final – Non-final NFP values are not supported by a bilateral agreement and can be rejected in case of dispute.
 Non-final NFP values offer the benefit of a lower likelihood of rejection.

 RAM (Revenue Accounting Manual) – The RAM is where most rules related to revenue accounting are documented.
 More information on RAM